gsuuon/model.nvim/README.md

 llm.nvim comes with some [starter prompts](./lua/llm/prompts/starters.lua) and makes it easy to build your own prompt library.
 For an example of a more complex agent-like multi-step prompt (e.g. curl, ask gpt for intermediate data, then include data in a final prompt) look at the `openapi` starter prompt.

 It can also be used from another plugin to easily add LLM capabilities, for an example look at [note.nvim](https://github.com/gsuuon/note.nvim/blob/main/lua/note/llm/prompts.lua) which adds some [buffer-local](https://github.com/gsuuon/note.nvim/blob/main/ftplugin/note.lua) prompts to note files.

+If you have more questions about usage, check out the [discussions](https://github.com/gsuuon/llm.nvim/discussions).

 - `:Llm [prompt-name]` — Start a completion of either the visual selection or the current buffer.
 Uses the default prompt if no prompt name is provided.